misterseyiayeni/onlineboutique-infra/README.md

 - Update `SonarQube projectName` of your Microservices in the `Jenkinsfiles...` - `All Microservices`
 - Update the `SonarQube projectKey` of your Microservices in the `Jenkinsfiles...` - `All Microservices`
 - Update the `DockerHub username` of your Microservices in the `Jenkinsfiles...` - `All Microservices`, provide Yours
+- Ensure you change the Docker username of the checkout section
 - Update the `DockerHub username/Image name` in all the `deployment.yaml` files for `test-env` and `prod-env` folders in `deploy-envs` folder across `Every Single Microservice Branch`

     - Log into Jenkins: http://Jenkins-Public-IP:8080/